jsung1997/defect-risk-visualization/README.md

 # DRV Project (Defect-Risk Visualization)

+OVERVIEW

+DRV (Defect-Risk Visualization) is a framework that helps developers see and prioritize defect-prone code modules.
+It combines defect prediction models with interactive visualizations so teams can quickly identify which parts of the codebase are most risky.

+Objective

+-Integrate software defect prediction (metrics + semantic models) into a unified workflow.

+-Provide visual analytics (heatmaps, rankings, dashboards) to make predictions transparent and interpretable.

+-Support developers in prioritizing high-risk modules, rather than treating all code equally.

+-Deliver a practical tool that complements existing defect prediction research with developer-friendly insights.

 This is a **self-contained Python scaffold** for DRV thesis project.
 It includes:
 - Synthetic dataset generation (commit-level with CK-like metrics)
 - Baseline models (metrics-only and fused semantic+metrics)